NVIDIA/cuda-quantum/docs/sphinx/install.rst

 and start the CUDA Quantum Docker container following the instructions in the :ref:`section above <install-docker-image>`.

-If you have a GitHub or Microsoft account, we recommend that you connect to a CUDA Quantum container using tunnels.
-To do so, take a look at the section `Developing with Remote Tunnels`_.

-If you cannot use tunnels, you need a local installation of `VS Code <https://code.visualstudio.com/>`_ and you need to install the `Dev Containers <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__ extension.
+If you have a local installation of `VS Code <https://code.visualstudio.com/>`_ you can connect to the running container using the
+`Dev Containers <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__ extension.
+If you want to use VS Code in the web browser, please follow the instructions in the section `Developing with Remote Tunnels`_ instead.

+After installing the
-Launch VS Code, open the Command Palette with `Ctrl+Shift+P`, and enter
+`Dev Containers <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__ extension, launch VS Code, open the Command Palette with `Ctrl+Shift+P`, and enter
 .. spellcheck-disable
 "Dev Containers: Attach to Running Container".
 .. spellcheck-enable